tetratelabs/wazero/internal/integration_test/stdlibs/README.md

     make all zigroot=/path/to/zig/source

-Then you can run the test suite against the baseline compiler and the optimizing compiler; e.g.:
+Then you can run the test suite against the compiler; e.g.:

     go test -bench=.